bbauska/Coursera-Bootstrap/README.md

 <header class="jumbotron"> ...
 ```

--   In the header add a **container** class to the first inner div and a
+-   In the header add a <b>container</b> class to the first inner div and a
     row class to the second inner div.

 ### Creating a footer

--   Finally, in the footer add a **container** class to the first inner
+-   Finally, in the footer add a <b>container</b> class to the first inner
     div and a row class to the second inner div.

 ### Applying column classes within each row